mvolkmann/blog/src/swift/SwiftPackageManager.md

   HomeKit, JavaScriptCore, MapKit, MusicKit, PDFKit, SceneKit, SpriteKit, StoreKit, Swift Charts, SwiftUI, System, UIKit, WatchKit, WeatherKit, WebKit, WidgetKit, and XCTest.

+## Dependencies

+Every Swift app and package can have dependencies on other Swift packages.
+Swift Package Manager manages these dependencies.
+It can install directly specified dependencies and the dependencies of those recursively.

+Swift Package Manager honors many kinds of version constraints in order to select the Git commit of a package that:

+- has a given commit identifier
+- is tagged with a given semantic version
+- is tagged with the highest semantic version that has a given major version
+- is tagged with the highest semantic version that has a given major and minor version
+- is tagged with the highest semantic version in a range of semantic versions
+- is the latest on a given branch

 ## Creating a Package